realpython/members/README.md

 1. Admin should be able to add an avatar link when adding a new user
 1. Users should be able to suggest new topics to be added to the course
 1. Users should be able to view a message and reply activity feed on the dashboard
+1. Users should be able to see their recent activity log on the dashboard
 1. Users should be able to view the total number of lessons in the course on the dashboard
 1. Users should be able to view the total number of enrolled students on the dashboard
 1. Admin should be warned if they are deleting a message that contains replies within the lesson view